dtavern/hydat/README.md

 ###STATUS

 This package is currently unreleased and the first version (v0.1.0) is still being developed.
-At this point, it is just a seed of an idea and I am currently teaching myself how to create and assemble packages.
+At this point, it is just a seed of an idea and I am currently developing this package for an assignment in STAT545.
 Stay tuned for an official release.
 If you are looking for any specific functions or scripts, I am open to providing them to you.

 ### Disclaimer